TheLowSpecPC/ChatGPT-VoiceAssistant/README.md

-# ChatGPT Voice Assistant
+# YouChat Voice Assistant
-This is a python script using [openai/whisper](https://github.com/openai/whisper) to convert your voice to text which is then passed on through chatGPT and then the result is sent back using a text to speech code.
+This is a python script using [AssemblyAI/assemblyai-python-sdk](https://github.com/AssemblyAI/assemblyai-python-sdk) to convert your voice to text which is then passed on through YouChat AI and then the result is sent back using a text to speech code.

 After you start the script you just press **F2** to start/stop recording.
 After the record is finsihed, it will give you the desired answer.